yining1023/pix2pix_edge2pikachu_deeplearnjs_old/README.md

 cd server
 python tools/export-checkpoint.py --checkpoint ../export --output_file static/models/pikachu_BtoA.pict
 ```
-We should be able to get a file named `pikachu_BtoA.pict`
+We should be able to get a file named `pikachu_BtoA.pict`, which is 54.4 MB.

 ### 6. Create an interactive interface in the browser